-Naturally, you click on the pictures and they will expand for a better view!
+Naturally, you click on the pictures, and they will expand for a better view!

 I’ve been hearing from left and right, how marketing professionals on the client side are not happy with agencies and portals.
-I hear that most of the latter had recently (few months ago) switched from CPM (Cost Per Mille/1000 impressions) to CPC (Cost Per Click) basis.
+I hear that most of the latter had recently (a few months ago) switched from CPM (Cost Per Mille/1000 impressions) to CPC (Cost Per Click) basis.
 CPA seems to be an unknown metrics here.
-Besides there are whispers of kickbacks that portals offer to the client marketing manager that makes sure that ad budget will be spent with them… Well, it’s a shame.
+Besides, there are whispers of kickbacks that portals offer to the client marketing manager that makes sure that the ad budget will be spent with them… Well, it’s a shame.
 Let’s hope that the guys that organize WebIT (eAcademy) will change that situation and make Bulgaria a professional, innovative and digital business environment.

 UX or the expanded version User Experience is a notion that embodies user’s emotions, rational and satisfaction while browsing a site and performing a task.
-It is not about just putting a website on the internet and waiting for the users to come visit and then visit again.
-It is also not about approaching advertising in a mass media way screaming your message at your customer (I would love to see the figures of Clicks vs. actual Samsung fridge sales in Bulgaria for the time period the banner is on).
+It is not about just putting a website on the internet and waiting for the users to come to visit and then visit again.
+It is also not about approaching advertising in a mass media way screaming your message at your customer (I would love to see the figures of Clicks vs actual Samsung fridge sales in Bulgaria for the time period the banner is on).

 - Digital is about conversation and choice.
-By using expandable banners that are not closing automatically after few seconds, leaves no choice.
-The user becomes frustrated and guess what good it will do to Samsung’s fridge sales.
+By using expandable banners that are not closing automatically after a few seconds, leaves no choice.
+The user becomes frustrated and guesses what good it will do to Samsung’s fridge sales.
 (By the way, the original banner from 4 days ago had the company logo, the one now does not) ; )

-- Static banners are a bore and so the banner blindness comes to life.
+- Static banners are a bore, and so the banner blindness comes to life.
 Expandable?
 Or you will actually see what Nivea came up with a few pixels lower on the screen?
 Be creative, engaging and complementing the task performance, not disrupting it!